mrdonado/health-nlp-analysis/Readme.md

 ## Get this thing running

-This project takes jobs from a beanstalkd service, sends them to the analyzer and posts the results to firebase.
+This project contains a Python program that takes jobs from a beanstalkd service, sends them to the analyzer and posts the results to firebase.
+Follow these steps in order to run it on your machine.

+### Beanstalkd

+The first thing you need is a beanstalkd service.

+If you have docker on your system just type `make runqueuedocker` in order to start a dockerized beanstalkd queue.

-The first thing you need in your machine to make it work is a beanstalkd service.
-If you are running a debian based linux distribution, you can install beanstalkd by typing this on the console:
+If you want to install it locally on your system, and you are running a debian based linux distribution, you can install beanstalkd by typing this on the console:

 `sudo apt-get install beanstalkd`.

 If you're using MacOSX or another linux distribution, just follow the [instructions on the official documentation](http://kr.github.io/beanstalkd/download.html).

-In order to start the beanstalkd service, you need to type this on the terminal:
+In order to start the beanstalkd service, you can type this on the shell:

 `beanstalkd -l 127.0.0.1 -p 11300`

 Alternatively, `make runqueue` runs exactly that command.

 By default, we're using port `11300` and IP `127.0.0.1`.
-You can change this in the `analyzer/configuration.py` file.
+You can change this in the `config.ini` file.

+### Python Dependencies

+In order to install the dependencies, you can simply type `make init`, or alternatively:

+`sudo pip install -r requirements.txt`

+### Configuration

+There's a `config.ini.example` file in the root directory of this repository.
+You need to rename it as `config.ini` and specify your own configuration parameters before running the service.

+In the `config.ini`, you set the details about the connection with firebase and beanstalkd.

+### Run it!

-Once beanstalkd is running on your machine, you can type `make run` to start the job processor and the analyzer.
+Once beanstalkd is running on your machine and the configuration is ready, you can type `make run` to start the job processor and the analyzer.

+### Is it working?

 If you want to insert an example job into the jobs queue and see what happens, you can use the `put_message.py` utility.
 Just type the following on the console, from the root directory of this project: